aces/Loris-MRI/docs/scripts_md/DTI.md

 ### get\_header\_list($splitter, $fields)

-Get the list of arguments and values to insert into the MINC header (`acquisition:*`, `patient:*` and `study:*`).
+Gets the list of arguments and values to insert into the MINC header (`acquisition:*`, `patient:*` and `study:*`).

-INPUT:
+INPUTS:
-  - $splitter: splitter used to split list of fields stored in `$fields`
+  - $splitter: delimiter used to split list of fields stored in `$fields`
   - $fields  : list header arguments/values to insert in the MINC header

-Outputs: - $list: array of header arguments and values' list
+RETURNS: - $list: array of header arguments and values' list
          - $list\_size: size of the array $list

 ### mincdiff\_preprocess($dti\_file, $DTIrefs, $QCoutdir)